Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 If you're using an official product, follow the [Adafruit guide](https://learn.adafruit.com/arduino-tips-tricks-and-techniques/3-3v-conversion) as the voltage regulator is not the same.

 The usual approach is anyway to bypass/replace the Mega's onboard 5V regulator with a 3.3V one, so every I/O pin - not just some of them - runs at the chip-safe voltage.
-Double check your specific board regulator pinout before doing this swap (mine was the same); running an ATmega2560 at 3.3V has a lower maximum clock frequency than at 5V.
+Double check your specific board regulator pinout before doing this swap (mine was the same as the AMS1117 3.3V required here).
+Running an ATmega2560 at 3.3V has a lower maximum clock frequency than at 5V.
 It does not affect this project.

 Arduino Mega are dirt cheap on second hand market, in particular Chinese clones, so I recommend butchering an old one rather than a new.
 Mine was sold as "working" with the voltage regulator completely charred, exactly what I needed for the mod.